|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Easter lamb cake (known as agnuszek or baranek wielkanocny in Polish) is a traditional Eastern European dessert.

 In the 1950s, the trend for frugal cooks tired of paying exorbitant bakery prices was to purchase a cast-iron lamb mold to make it themselves.
-These molds are considered family treasures that are passed back forth at Easter time and down through the years.
+These molds are considered family treasures that are passed down at Easter time and through the years.

 Pound cake is the best candidate for a mold because of its close crumb.
 Scratch-made or purchased pound cake mixes both work fine.
 Extra batter can be used to make a little cake for the swieconka basket.